NBISweden/elixir_evaluation_evaluation/docs/results_3.md

 On 2025-11-13, Bilderbeek presented a poster on this research at a pedagogy conference.

-???- question "Where can I find that poster?
+???- question "Where can I find that poster?"

     The poster can be found at
     [`https://github.com/richelbilderbeek/poster_teaching_conference_20251113`](https://github.com/richelbilderbeek/poster_teaching_conference_20251113)